cc-archive/vocabulary-legacy/src/tokens/Fonts/Fonts.md

 Vocabulary provides a number of font sizes calculated using a harmonic scale that scales `4em` over 6 harmonics.

+The examples below demonstrate font sizes on 'Fira Sans'.

 ```jsx
 <Fonts property="size"/>
 ```